TweakinHomie/CTE-Catalog/README.md

-Welcome to the CTE Catalog!
+Welcome!
-This is for the EIC.
+This is the CTE Catalog for the EIC building at Franklin High School!